Ashutosh2003/Operator-Fill-GUI/README.md

 GUI version of Operator-Fill made with DearPyGUI
 Execute GUI.py
-If you encounter any bugs just press skip
+If you encounter a bug where the elements are misplaced just press skip
 Run Maximised